 I also recommend avoiding words like hey everyone, or I hope you all have a great day.

-It makes it sound like you are communicating with a group of people and not just the one person who is receiving your communications.
+It makes it sound like you are communicating with a group of people, not just the one who is receiving your communications.

 And when people are overwhelmed, they tend not to take action.